joshuaschori/MagnumOpus/README.md

   you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

 * `/server` is for the Ktor server application.
+  * TODO - delete this module, it's no longer needed

 * `/shared` is for the code that will be shared between all targets in the project.
   The most important subfolder is `commonMain`.
 If preferred, you can add code to the platform-specific folders here too.